PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - It is a multi select filter.
 Default value is `All`.
 Values are: `Critical`, `High Priority` & `Normal`.
 - Its not applicable for `Recurring` tab.
+- Records will be shown as per Task's priority.
+(Not a sub-tasks priority)

 #### Status